ALaurinne/ALaurinne/README.md

 💻  Computer Engineering student at UFBA

-🎮  Intern at Afterverse in Mobile Game Development with Unity and C#.
+🎮  Game Developer at Afterverse, with Unity and C#.

 💚  CEO of InfoJr at 2020, a junior company, currently Board Member